The superfluid fountain effect in a Bose-Einstein condensate: Conclusions

 In conclusion, we have shown that the analog of the thermo-mechanical effect, observed in the celebrated superfluid helium II fountain, could be also observed with present-day experiments using weakly-interacting degenerate trapped alkali gases.
 We have proposed a realistic experimental setup based on a standard harmonic confinement potential and analyzed it with the help of the classical fields aproximation method.
 The trapped ultracold gas is first split in two subsytems thanks to a potential barrier.
 Each of the two independent subsystems achieve their own thermal equilibrium, the final temperature in the two vessels being different.
 At a later time, a communication channel is opened between the two vessels, and the atoms are allowed to flow from one vessel to the other.
-We have shown that the transport of atoms between the two subsystems prepared at two different temperatures exhibits the two main features of the superfluid fountain effect: the mechanical equilibrium is obtained almost instantly while the thermal equilibrium is never reached.
-We have further shown that the superfluid component of this system is composed of all eigenmodes of the one-particle density matrix having a sufficiently small healing length that can fit into the communication channel.
+We have shown that the transport of atoms between the two subsystems prepared at two different temperatures exhibits the three main features of the superfluid fountain effect: the thermodynamical equilibrium is obtained almost instantly while the thermal equilibrium is never reached, implying in turn a pressure difference and a superfluid flow.
+Our numerical data seem also to show that the superfluid component of this system is composed of all eigenmodes of the one-particle density matrix having a sufficiently small healing length that can fit into the communication channel.
 The superfluid flow is at least two orders of magnitude faster than the flow of the normal component.
-The slow flow of the normal component can be understood as a phase space effect. \acknowledgments
+The slow flow of the normal component can be understood as a phase space effect.
+As we pointed out, our trap design and the long-time temporal oscillations of the superfluid component bear similarities with superfluid weak links and the associated AC-Josephson effect.
+Future studies aim at investigating this similarity and to further understand the validity of the criterion Eq.\eqref{XiW}. \acknowledgments